quicwg/quic-v2/draft-ietf-quic-v2.md

 processing a packet of that version from the server.
 Servers can apply original version 0-RTT packets to a connection without additional considerations.

-# TLS Resumption
+# TLS Resumption and NEW_TOKEN tokens

-TLS session tickets are specific to the QUIC version of the connection that provided them.
-Clients MUST NOT use a session ticket from a QUICv1 connection to initiate a QUICv2 connection, or vice versa.
+TLS session tickets and NEW_TOKEN tokens are specific to the QUIC version of the connection that provided them.
+Clients MUST NOT use a session ticket or token from a QUICv1 connection to initiate a QUICv2 connection, or vice versa.

-Servers SHOULD validate the originating version of any session ticket and not resume from any ticket issued from a different version.
-This results in falling back to a full TLS handshake, without 0-RTT.
+Servers SHOULD validate the originating version of any session ticket or token and not accept one issued from a different version.
+A rejected ticket results in falling back to a full TLS handshake, without 0-RTT.
+A rejected token results in the client address remaining unverified, which limits the amount of data the server can send.

 After compatible version negotiation, any resulting session ticket maps to the negotiated version rather than original one.